 How can you help me learn to code?

 You'll learn to code by completing coding challenges and building projects.
 You'll also earn verified certifications along the way.
-We also encourage you to join a study group in your city so you can code in-person with other people.

 Is freeCodeCamp really free?